akosiorek/akosiorek.github.io/_notes/2022-06-20-masking_repr_learning_vision.markdown

 In ADIOS, we want one of the image views, say b, to be masked.
 The mask m = mask(b) is conditioned on the image, and is predicted by another neural net with parameters $$\phi$$.
-We get a masked image b^m = b \circ m by applying the mask to the image (via element-wise multiplication \circ), and extract representation z_b^m.
+We get a masked image $$b^m = b \circ m$$ by applying the mask to the image (via element-wise multiplication $$\circ$$), and extract representation $$z_b^m$$.
-The rest is as above; but when we are done, we also update the parameters of the masking neural net by maximising the loss L with respect to $$\phi$$.
+At the end, in addition to updating the encoder's parameters, we also update the parameters of the masking neural net by maximising the loss L with respect to $$\phi$$.

 That's it!
 It's simple, isn't it?
 A really cool thing is that is works with many different SSL objectives (we tried BYOL, SimCLR, and SimSiam), and it improves representation learning performance on every dataset and task we tried.
-ADIOS also improves robustness to non-adversarial attacks (e.g. changing the background behind an object), presumably due to decreasing sensitivity to spurious correlations (these are often masked).
+Additionally, ADIOS improves robustness to non-adversarial attacks (e.g. changing the background behind an object), presumably due to decreasing sensitivity to spurious correlations (these are often masked separately from the object due to the correlation structure discussed above).

-You've read about lots of intuition behind why this works in the previous sections.
-But how does this apply to Siamese representation learning?
+# How Does Masking Apply to Reconstruction-Free Learning (RFL)?

-Minimising the distance between representations extracted from two views of the same image means that we are trying to get a representation that is invariant to that transformation.
+RFL minimises the distance between representations extracted from two views of the same image.
-A simple example is this: Let a be the original image, and let b be a grayscale version of that image.
-We want the resulting representation to encode the semantic contents, e.g. objects, irrespective of the colour.
+That distance is minimised when the encoders are invariant to the transformations applied to the source image.
+Here is a simple example: if we use a colour image and a grayscale version of that same image, we will get a representation that encodes the content (e.g. objects), and even brightness, but not the hue.
-Hence, we say, the representation is invariant to colour variations.
+Hence, we say, the representation is invariant to hue variations.
-See [Fabian Fuch's blog](https://fabianfuchsml.github.io/equivariance1of2/) for a longer discussion of equivariant and invariance.
+See [Fabian Fuch's blog](https://fabianfuchsml.github.io/equivariance1of2/) for a longer discussion of equivariance and invariance.

 Using a masked image as one of the views means that we want a representation that is invariant to masking.
 There are two ways to do this:

 1. Ignore any region that can be masked.
 2. If a region is masked, try to predict what was there before masking.

 Option 1) means encoding no information (representation collapse), and is usually incompatible with any good learning objective.
 That leaves option 2), and forces the model to reason about occluded parts.
-The masking model is trying to make 2) more difficult, hence it learns to mask strongly-correlated groups of pixels, which often correspond to semantically-meaningful object parts, but not necessarily correspond to objects.
+The masking model is trying to make 2) more difficult, hence it learns to mask strongly-correlated groups of pixels, which often correspond to semantically-meaningful object parts, but not necessarily correspond to objects---as discussed.
-This is probably good, because masking whole objects would be too difficult.
-What constrains masking whole objects, or the whole image for that matter?
-First, we predict several masks such that they sum to one for every pixel.
-This prevents masking the whole image.
-Second, we penalise the masks so that they cannot be all black or all white (and therefore unused).
-Third, there are built-in inductive biases in the form of the masking net architecture (Convolutional UNet pays more attention to texture than semantics) and the encoder architecture (ViT seems to result in masks that look more semantically-meaningful than when a ResNet is used).

 That's it!
 Hope you enjoyed the blog and have a better understanding of why inpainting leads to good representations in vision, and what makes a good mask.
-If you're interested, have a look at the [ADIOS paper](https://arxiv.org/abs/2201.13100) for more details.
+If you're interested, have a look at the [ADIOS paper](https://arxiv.org/abs/2201.13100) for more details, and play with the [`code`](https://github.com/YugeTen/adios)!

 <!-- Some interesting things to do:
 * Figure out how to learn masks for MAE w/o processing the whole image with the encoder, and perhaps with higher granularity than afforded by masking individual patches.